Atuntaqui

 Atuntaqui is a city, with a population of 25,115, in the Imbabura Province in the northern region of Ecuador.
 The city is located at an altitude of 2400 m.
 Atuntaqui is located just 13 km from the larger city of Ibarra, north along the Panamerican Highway.
 Although the sector name is Antonio Ante, those who visit or have heard of it identify it more as Atuntaqui, a name that has acquired several meanings through history.
 According to Father Juan de Velasco, it is composed of two words - hatun (large) and taqui (drum), i.e. 'big drum'.
 Jacinto Jijón y Caamano identifies it as a 'land rich in truth'; González Suárez rejects this meaning and translates it as 'big barn'.
 Others call it 'place of the inn' or 'tightly closed town'.
+The Montalvo Family is very important in Atuntaqui history, they are known for agriculture and civic changes in Atuntaqui, Responsible for paving roads and bringing electricity to the town.

+Motalvo Family

+The Montalvo Family is very important in Atuntaqui history, they are known for agriculture and civic changes in Atuntaqui, Responsible for paving roads and bringing electricity to the town.

 Climate

 The climate is dry and mild and it has an average annual temperature of 18^{o} C.